Havel's Place: Partner cities

 On 27 September 2014 the sixth 'Havel's Place' was unveiled on the Campus of Venice International University, San Servolo Island.
 Venice in the presence of Ambassador Umberto Vattani, President of Venice International University; Petr Burianek, Czech Ambassador to Italy; Honorary Consul of the Czech Republic, Giorgio Boatto; and Professor Agar Brugiavini, the Dean of Venice International University.
 Michaela Jorgensen-Day and Bill Shipsey raised the money for the project.

 On 4 October 2014, the 7th Havel's Place was unveiled in front of the café at the Municipal Library in Hradec Králové, Czech Republic.
 The creation of a Havel's Place in Hradec Králové was initiated by deputy mayor Josef Krofta.

 In November 2014, two Havel's Places were unveiled to honour the 25th anniversary of the Velvet Revolution.
-The 8th Havel's Place was promoted by then Czech Ambassador to the U.K. Michael Zantovsky and unveiled on November 6 at Oxford University on the banks of the River Cherwell.
+The 8th Havel's Place was promoted by then Czech Ambassador to the U.K. Michael Zantovsky and unveiled on 6 November at Oxford University on the banks of the River Cherwell.

-The 9th, promoted by Bill Shipsey and Iveta Stanislavova, was dedicated at The Hague, November 8, at Lange Voorhout, by: Jozias van Aarsten, Mayor of The Hague; H.E.
+The 9th, promoted by Bill Shipsey and Iveta Stanislavova, was dedicated at The Hague, 8 November, at Lange Voorhout, by: Jozias van Aartsen, Mayor of The Hague; H.E.
 Jaroslav Horák, Ambassador of the Czech Republic to the Netherlands; Eduard Nazarski, Netherlands Amnesty International Director; and Bořek Šípek.

 On 22 June 2017 a Havel's Place was unveiled in Lisbon in a collaboration between the Czech Ambassador to Portugal, Cultural Counsellor to the Camara de Lisboa Catarina Vaz Pinto and Bill Shipsey.
 Karel Schwarzenberg attended the dedication.

 The 25th Havel's Place was unveiled in Ljubljana on 16 March 2018 by Nataša Posel, Director of Amnesty International Slovenia and Mateja Demšič Head of the Department of Culture of the City of Ljubljana.
 This was also promoted by Bill Shipsey and was the first Havel's Place in a city of a former communist country outside the Czech Republic.